 all hook loads that are significant for the loading cases to be analyzed.

 The platform weight should include the weight of all structural elements, permanent appurtenances, and all equipment permanently mounted on the platform.
-In addition the platform weight should include all temporary loads that are appropriate to the loading condition to be analyzed.
+In addition, the platform weight should include all temporary loads that are appropriate to the loading condition to be analyzed.
 These temporary loads should include the weight of equipment, consumable supplies, ballast, marine growth or ice on the structure, and any other temporary weights that are appropriate for the loading case being analyzed.

 NOTE The various loading cases (identified in 5.6) may involve significant variations in temporary or removable weights and loads to be included in static equilibrium analysis.